Ayoolanimi/my-portfolio-web/content/pages/blog/case-study-1.md

       - title: Created by Olalekan Oseni
         tagline: ''
         subtitle: >-
-          Versatile Junior Data Scientist with over 3 years’ experience in data cleaning, preprocessing, andanalysis.
+          A versatile junior data scientist and analyst with over 3 years’ experience in data cleaning, preprocessing, and analysis.
 Experienced in exploratory data analysis, predictive modeling, and collaborating with teamsto deliver analytical solutions.
 Proficient in Python and Java, with expertise in data visualization andreporting.
 Dedicated to keeping up with advancements in AI and machine learning.
         image:
           url: /images/Screenshot 2025-02-05 193005-Photoroom.png
           altText: Company logo